ksanthii29/fram-food-webshop/README.md

 ## How to run the application locally

-Replace YOUR_API_KEY in the Google Maps script with your own API key Chatbot is simulated and does not use a live API
+- Replace `YOUR_API_KEY` in the Google Maps script with your own API key to view the map
+- The chatbot is simulated and does not connect to a live OpenAI API

 ## Future improvements